*Updated June 13, 2020

 - Understand the question: The LSAT is not a test to skim.
 The test is heavily focused on assessing your understanding of logic.
 So, reading and understanding what every question is asking for is the first step to choosing the right answer.

 - Answer all the questions: Even if you skip hard questions at the time, always go back and answer them.
 Remember that you will not get points off for questions you answered incorrectly.
 So, even when you’re clueless about a question, it’s always better to guess than not answer at all.

 - Use your time wisely: In all sections, every question counts equally.
 So, you don’t want to spend so much time on that one hard question.
 It’s more important to finish each section!

-While more than 30 law schools are now accepting both the GRE and the LSAT, there is no question that most law schools still heavily depend on LSAT scores to measure candidates’ abilities to handle the practice of law.
-With this guide, you’ll be able to first understand the ins and outs of the test so you can set a clear goal, plan your journey and start tackling the test!
+While more than 30 law schools are now accepting both the GRE and the LSAT, there is no question that most law schools still heavily depend on LSAT scores to measure a candidate’s ability to handle the practice of law.
+With this guide, you’ll be able to first understand the ins and outs of the test, so you can set a clear goal, plan your journey and start tackling the test!